-Two of the private fixed income Investee Funds, which represent approximately 89 percent of the investment in private fixed income funds, are exposed to credit risk through investments in debt securities, mortgage loans and promissory notes.
+Two of the private fixed income Investee Funds, which represent approximately 78 percent (2019 - 89 percent) of the investment in private fixed income funds, are exposed to credit risk through investments in debt securities, mortgage loans and promissory notes.
 The mortgage loans are secured by all assets of the borrower as defined by general security agreements which may be subordinate to other lenders.